-There are several Internet voting products currently available to jurisdictions, most of which can be customized to support various process requirements.
-In a remote Internet voting election, voters can access their online ballot during the voting period from any computer, provided it is connected to the internet and the internet
+There are several Internet voting products currently available to jurisdictions, most of which can be customized to support various process requirements4.
+In a remote Internet voting election, voters can access their online ballot during the voting period from any computer, provided it is connected to the internet and the internet authenticate their identity prior to accessing the online ballot.
+Following registration, additional credentials are forwarded to the elector either by a secondary postal mail out or by way of email.
+The voter would then use both sets of credentials along with their personalized access code in order to validate their identity and access the online ballot during the voting period.

-&lt;sup>4 A jurisdiction will transmit security credentials to electors on the voters' list by way of the voter notification card.
+4 A jurisdiction will transmit security credentials to electors on the voters' list by way of the voter notification card.